bernie-skipole/indi/README.md

 A package that reads indi xml strings, parses them and places values into redis.

+### The web service

 The web service or gui is not specified, typically a web framework would be used to write code that can read and write to a local redis service.

+As the code for this project is developed, the redis keys will be defined and documented in the github wiki.

 ### mqtt and redis - why?